 |Other Requirements||Work experience may be necessary; voluntary certification is available|

 |Projected Job Growth (2014-2024)*||7% (all training and development specialists)|

 |Average Salary (2015)*||$62,460 (all training and development specialists)|

 Corporate training specialists may find work with a major company or corporation.
 They help motivate, guide and train employees to maximize their efficiency, their abilities and their happiness.
 Some training specialists are hired full-time by a company as part of their human resources team while others work as consultation specialists for a specific amount of time.

 The actual training that takes place is entirely dependent upon the needs of the company, but may involve careful instruction and repetition to ensure that an employee understands exactly what the company expects of them.
 This training may involve precise demonstration of actions to be followed, or it may focus on informing an employee of the goals and protocol of the specific company.
 A specialist may be hired to give the actual training, to create training manuals or programs or to evaluate the results.

-As regulations and expectations continue to increase for major corporations, the need for training specialists will grow faster than the average for all occupations.
-The U.S. Bureau of Labor Statistics (BLS) predicts that the demand for all training and development specialists will increase 15% between 2012 and 2022 (www.bls.gov).
-The BLS stated that the mean annual wage of training and development specialists was $60,780 as of May 2013.
+As regulations and expectations continue to increase for major corporations, the need for training specialists will grow as fast as the average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) predicts that the demand for all training and development specialists will increase 7% between 2014 and 2024 (www.bls.gov).
+The BLS stated that the mean annual wage of training and development specialists was $62,460 as of May 2015.

 Requirements to Become a Corporate Training Specialist